Byron/depot/README.md

-dump
-====

 All kinds of documents and configuration, related to any project